 Restart DNS client service

-If the DNS client service not started or stopped responding you might face DNS problems on your PC.
+If the DNS client service is not started or stopped responding you might face DNS problems on your PC.
 Let’s check and start the service first.

 - Press Windows + R keyboard short, type services.msc and click ok